 The Superior Court will then appoint two psychiatrists to conduct independent competency evaluation.
 The person being evaluated may choose one of the doctors.
 The Superior Court will also set a date for a competency hearing to be held after the evaluations are complete.
 If the defendant will not cooperate with the evaluations, the court will issue a Detention Order directing law enforcement to locate and involuntarily detain the defendant.

-Within 30 days after the psychiatrists have completed there evaluations, there will be a competency hearing.
+Within 30 days after the psychiatrists have completed their evaluations, there will be a competency hearing.
 At the hearing, attorneys for the defendant and the State will present their arguments.
 The doctors who performed the evaluations will likely be called as witnesses, and any other relevant evidence will be presented.

 The court will make a number of findings after the hearing relating to competency, restoration, and commitment as outlined below.

 If the defendant is unable to understand the nature of the proceedings and/or is unable to assist in his or her defense, then the court will find the defendant criminally incompetent.
 See A.R.S.
 13-4517(3).

 If the defendant is found to be competent, then the criminal prosecution will continue.

 If the defendant is found to be incompetent, there are two possible paths: